-Historical prices for the Standard & Poor's 500 stock-market index can be obtained from websites like Yahoo Finance if we use the ^GSPC ticker, or Google Finance if we use .INX.
+Historical prices for the Standard & Poor's 500 stock-market index can be obtained from websites like Yahoo Finance, using the ^GSPC ticker, or Google Finance, with .INX.
 Yahoo can even graph the series since 1950.
-Nevertheless, to study the real profitability of stock investments, we need to average and graph not just the price, but the effect of dividend distributions and inflation too.
+Those numbers, and their corresponding graphs, are useful for evaluating the past performance of stock investments, because the S&P500 index is well regarded as a proxy for the large-cap stock market.
+Nevertheless, to study the real profitability of the market, we need to average and graph not only the price, but the effect of dividend distributions and inflation as well.
 That is the purpose of this work.

 Total Return

-According to Standard & Poor's, the dividend component was responsible for 40% of the total return of the last 80 years of the index.
+According to Standard & Poor's, the dividend component was responsible for 44 % of the total return of the last 80 years of the index.
 If we are to analyze the historical profitability of stock investments, this portion cannot be neglected.
-Therefore, it is interesting to graph and average the total return (meaning the increase in value if all dividends were reinvested) instead of the evolution of just price.
-The following graph shows total return of the S&P 500 index since 1950:
+Therefore, it is of interest to graph and average the total return (meaning the increase in value if all dividends were reinvested) instead of the evolution of price.
+The following graph shows the S&P 500 historical return since 1950:

-The effect of investing $1 in 1950 is shown, in one case with all dividends reinvested (orange curve), in the other without (blue curve).
+The effect of investing $1 in 1950 is seen.
+The orange curve shows the result of having all dividends reinvested (i.e., the total return), while the blue curve disregards dividends, therefore reflecting only the evolution of price.
 As can be seen, reinvesting all dividends produced about 8 times the return.
 Note that the y-axis is logarithmically scaled, for better appreciation of the earlier trends.

 Inflation and Dividend-Distribution Trends